What to do if your identity is stolen: 12-step guide

 • Place a freeze on your credit report with each credit bureau.

 A security freeze prevents prospective creditors from accessing your credit file, providing an extra layer of protection by preventing creditors from approving new credit, loans, or other services in your name without your authorization.
+You’ll also want to put a self-lock on your Social Security number.

 5. Reach out to debt collectors and block the reporting of fraudulent information